viet34tqc/notebook/interview.md

 - <https://www.showwcase.com/show/36421/what-is-pnpm-and-why-you-should-use-it>

 - Utilizes a shared dependency mechanism that allows different projects to use the same copy of a package.
 Packages are stored centrally in a single content-addressable store on your machine and are hard-linked from this storage => you only ever download a package ONCE and require less disk space
-- Installation times are expedited
+- Installation times are faster

 ## `npm install` and `npm ci`